Five things you need to know about inheritance tax

 Important information

-Please be aware that some areas of inheritance tax planning aren’t regulated by the Financial Conduct Authority.
-Some solutions may put your capital at risk so you may get back less than you originally invested.
-Thresholds depend on your individual circumstances and prevailing legislation, both of which may change in the future.
+Some IHT planning solutions put your money at risk and you may get back less than you invested.
+IHT thresholds depend on individual circumstances and the law.
+Tax and IHT rules may change in the future.

 Get in touch and get started